JinRecords/4k-keypad-configurator/index.md

 [Download](https://github.com/JinRecords/4k-keypad-configurator/releases) it if you don't have it.

 #### Program the keys
-- Select device (look up in Control → Hardware and Sound → Devices and Printers → 4K Keypad → properties → Hardware → COM??).
+- Select device (look up in Control Panel → Hardware and Sound → Devices and Printers → 4K Keypad → properties → Hardware → COM??).
 - Click "Connect".
 - Key in the keys in the config input boxes.
 (Use ```xx``` to blank a key)